LoriaLawrenceZ/Tributacao-para-Programadores/README.md

 <p>(<a href="#top-readme">back to top</a>)</p>

 # Aula 03.
-CST/CSOSN Tabela A
+CST Tabela A

 > Código de Situação Tributária